 The pork chops were sizzling happily.
 I glowered at them.
 The snaps and crackles of them frying in the fat sounded like snickers and chuckles to me.
 Weird, yes, thank you.
 I left the oven light on so I wouldn't have to constantly disturb the temperature the quiche were baking in and from the looks of it, they weren't ready.

-"So," Bobby started, hugging me closer to him, "do you want to tell me exactly why you were in my closet, on my computer, and needing him to rescue you?"
+"So," Bobby started, hugging me closer, one arm moving from my waist to around my shoulders so I was flush against his chest, "do you want to tell me exactly why you were in my closet, on my computer, and needing him to rescue you?"

 I huffed, jerking my head to the side as if the action would make him disappear.
 It didn't.